Quasinormal modes, Hawking radiation and absorption of the massless scalar field for Bardeen black hole surrounded by

-Fig. \ref{fig:bpb} is drawn to compare the total absorption cross section of the Bardeen black hole surrounded by PFDM ($\alpha\neq0$) with Bardeen black hole ($\alpha=0$).
-We find that the total absorption cross section increases because of the presence of $\alpha$.
-In Fig. \ref{fig:bpscp}, we compare the total absorption cross section of Bardeen black hole surrounded by PFDM ($g\neq0$) with Schwarzschild black hole surrounded by PFDM ($g=0$), and the picture shows that the total absorption cross section diminishes due to the contribution of $g$.
-By comparing Fig. \ref{fig:bpb} and Fig. \ref{fig:bpscp}, it is found that the influence of dark matter parameter on the total absorption cross section is greater than that of the magnetic charge.
+Fig. \ref{fig:bpb} is drawn to compare the total absorption cross-section of the Bardeen black hole surrounded by PFDM ($\alpha\neq0$) with Bardeen black hole ($\alpha=0$).
+We find that the total absorption cross-section increases because of the presence of $\alpha$.
+In Fig. \ref{fig:bpscp}, we compare the total absorption cross-section of Bardeen black hole surrounded by PFDM ($g\neq0$) with Schwarzschild black hole surrounded by PFDM ($g=0$), and the figure shows that the total absorption cross-section diminishes due to the contribution of $g$.
+By comparing Figs. \ref{fig:bpb} and \ref{fig:bpscp}, it is found that the influence of dark matter parameter on the total absorption cross-section is greater than that of the magnetic charge.